-Kelli Pendleton is the president of the Campbell Strong Defense Alliance.
-Prior to assuming that role, she served as president/CEO of the Christian County Chamber of Commerce.
+Kelli Pendleton is the U.S. Representative for Nyrstar, an international producer of minerals and metals based in Brussells, Begium.
+Prior to assuming that role, she served as president of the Campbell Strong Defense Alliance and president/CEO of the Christian County Chamber of Commerce.
 She graduated from Auburn University with a degree in Mass Communications/Journalism.

 During her career as a broadcast journalist, she extensively covered Fort Campbell which instilled a passion for working with the military.
 She went on to become the Director of Military Affairs at the Christian County Chamber of Commerce followed by the Programs & Operations Manager at the USO Fort Campbell.

 She currently serves as Civilian Aide to the Secretary of the Army for Kentucky, is the Chair for the KY/TN AUSA Chapter and earned the Leader Development Certification from the Army War College.